 Note that the Estonian tax authorities will inspect a company if there are no transactions related to your VAT ID during a 2 to 3-month period.
 VAT ID is given only if the company is doing business in Estonia (i.e. has office, employees, servers or other activity).
 If the place of activity is elsewhere, they do not give the Estonian VAT ID.

 If you do not have a VAT ID for your business, you cannot include any value added tax in your invoices or in your accounting documents.
 Also, if you are running a sole proprietorship or a small private limited company, you may not even need a VAT for your day-to- day business.
 On the other hand, if you are aiming to grow and to partner with bigger companies, we suggest you apply for one.

 In case you wish to apply for VAT, you must justify and show to the tax and customs board that your company is already or will contribute to the Estonian economy.
 We also provide VAT registration services if you need help with applying.

 Annual reports and audits that are attached to it are one of the documents that you have to deliver on a yearly basis to the Estonian Commercial Register.
 This must be done within six months after the end of every financial year.
-One can send these documents to the e-Commercial Register by using its portal and an e-Residency card.
+One can send these documents to the e-Commercial Register by using its portal and the Estonian e-residency card.